dmvaldman/tablestakes/README.md

-# Tablestakes
+# TableStakes

 A zero-friction mobile web app for friends who eat together.
-After dinner, one person pays the whole bill — but _who_ is chosen by chance, weighted so that over time everyone converges to paying their fair share in expectation.
-The payer is chosen by a chance-based method that's fair in expectation (based on [this Messy Matters post](https://messymatters.com/expectorant/)).
+After dinner, one person pays the whole bill — but _who_ is chosen by chance, weighted so that over time everyone converges to paying their fair share in expectation (based on [this Messy Matters post](https://messymatters.com/expectorant/)).

 ## How it works

-You tap **+**, which opens the camera.
-The photo is OCR'd (Gemini) into line items + total, and the algorithm runs invisibly while a scan animation plays over the photo.
-The app walks the items and, for each, the person who ordered it pays the _whole bill_ with probability `item cost / remaining subtotal`.
-The first "hit" wins.
-This makes `P(person pays) = their share / total`, so expected payment = fair share — the math is verified in `tests/fairness.ts`.

-The app never needs to know who ordered what.
-It announces the chosen _item_ ("whoever got the Ribeye pays!"), you resolve it at the table, and the actual payer is recorded when someone opens the shared link and confirms "I paid."
+After a meal, take a photo of the receipt, the app announces the chosen _item_ ("whoever got the Ribeye pays!"), you resolve it at the table, and the actual payer is recorded when someone opens the shared link and confirms "I paid."
+When the drawn item has duplicate units (e.g. 4 lagers), a split screen breaks the tie with a uniform sub-draw.

-## Architecture

-- **No accounts.** Identity is a `uuid` minted on first run and kept in `localStorage` (`src/lib/identity.ts`).
-The uuid is the stable key; your name is just a label, so two "Alex"es never collide.
-New phone = new identity (and lost history) — an accepted tradeoff.
-- **Slim backend (Convex).** We persist only the meal _summary_ — never items, never receipt images.
-  - `meals` — `{ creatorId, createdAt, total, payerId }`.
-The doc `_id` is the
-    share token (`/m/<id>`). `total` is post-tax, pre-tip.
-  - `participations` — `{ mealId, userId, name }`, indexed `by_user` so
-    "meals I'm in" is a cheap query and concurrent claims don't contend.
-  - `meals.ts` — `createMeal`, `claimParticipant`, `confirmPayer`, `getMeal`,
-    `mealsForUser`.
-The last one powers both the Receipts timeline and all Friends-tab stats, which are computed client-side (`src/lib/stats.ts`).
-  - `receipts.ts` — `itemizeReceipt` action: sends the captured photo to Google Gemini (`generateContent`, structured-JSON output with bounding boxes) and returns line items + total.
-The API key lives server-side only; manual entry is the fallback if OCR fails.
-Set the keys by copying `.env.convex.example` → `.env.convex` (gitignored), filling it in, and running `npm run convex:env` (bulk-uploads to the deployment via `convex env set < .env.convex`).
+### Stats

+The **Stats** tab turns the meal history into a fairness picture, all computed client-side from stored meals (`src/lib/stats.ts`):

+- **Luck Over Time** — a funnel chart of your cumulative luck (fair share minus what you've paid, as a % of your share) inside the ±2σ "normal luck" envelope, which narrows as you play.
+Shows the last 10 meals or 3 months, whichever is longer.
+- **Current Luck** — your standing right now (e.g. "Up 5% · Luckier than 61% of
+  outcomes").
+- **Fellow Diners** — per-person tallies over your shared meals; tap to expand each person's luck and who-paid-what.

+"Fair share" assumes an even split per meal — the only baseline derivable without storing who ordered what — so it's labelled as luck, not debt.

 ## Setup